cvrve/New-Grad-2025/README.md

-# 2025 New Grad Positions
+# 2025 New Grad Positions(Inspired by [Coder Quad and Simplify Repo](https://github.com/SimplifyJobs/New-Grad-Positions))
 Use this repo to share and keep track of entry-level software, tech, CS, PM, quant jobs for 2024 & 2025 new graduates.

 The list is maintained collaboratively by [Cvrve](https://cvrve.me), [Resumes.fyi](https://resumes.fyi/), and [Headstarter](https://headstarter.co/)!